 - During the accumulation phase, your contract's value may increase – or decrease – depending on the performance of the investments you choose.
 Index variable annuities allow you to trade some potential gains from market growth in exchange for a level of protection from down markets.

-- You defer paying taxes on your contract's interest until you receive money from the contract.
+- You defer paying taxes on your contract's gain until you receive money from the contract.
 Tax-deferred interest means the money in your contract can grow faster.

 - After a period of time specified by your contract you may then receive the amount allowed by your contract in a lump sum, over a set period of time, or as income for the rest of your life.
 This is known as the distribution phase.